bardoneon/landing_page/README.md

 # landing_page
-Landing page, project from TOP
+Landing page project, from the Foundations course of The Odin Project